Anti-nuclear movement in the United States: Amory Lovins

 In his 2005 book Winning the Oil Endgame, Amory Lovins praises nuclear power engineers, but is critical of the nuclear industry:

 No vendor has made money selling power reactors.
 This is the greatest failure of any enterprise in the industrial history of the world.
 We don't mean that as a criticism of nuclear power's practitioners, on whose skill and devotion we all continue to depend; the impressive operational improvements in U.S. power reactors in recent years deserve great credit.
 It is simply how technologies and markets evolved, despite the best intentions and immense effort.
-In nuclear power's heydey, its proponents saw no competitors but central coal-fired power stations.
+In nuclear power's heyday, its proponents saw no competitors but central coal-fired power stations.
 Then, in quick succession, came end-use efficiency, combined-cycle plants, distributed generation (including versions that recovered valuable heat previously wasted), and competitive windpower.
 The range of competitors will only continue to expand more and their costs to fall faster than any nuclear technology can match.

 In 1988, Lovins argued that improving energy efficiency can simultaneously ameliorate greenhouse warming, reduce acid rain and air pollution, save money, and avoid the problems of nuclear power.
 Given the urgency of abating global warming, Lovins stated that we cannot afford to invest in nuclear power when those same dollars put into efficiency would displace far more carbon dioxide.

 In "Nuclear Power: Climate Fix or Folly," published in 2010, Lovins argued that expanded nuclear power "does not represent a cost-effective solution to global warming and that investors would shun it were it not for generous government subsidies lubricated by intensive lobbying efforts."

 Joseph Romm

-Joseph Romm contends that nuclear power generates about 20 percent of all U.S. electricity, and is a low-carbon source of around-the-clock power, which has received renewed interest in recent years.
-Yet, Romm says, nuclear power's "own myriad limitations will constrain its growth, especially in the near term", and the limitations include:
+Joseph Romm acknowledges that nuclear power generates about 20 percent of all U.S. electricity, is a low-carbon source of around-the-clock power, and has received renewed interest in recent years.
+Yet, Romm says, nuclear power's "own myriad limitations will constrain its growth, especially in the near term", and says the limitations include: